iamdumonde/Laravel_Beginner/php_artisan_cmd.md

   command [options] [arguments]

 Options:
-  -h, --help            Display help for the given command.
+  , --help            Display help for the given command.
 When no command is given display help for the list command -q, --quiet           Do not output any message
   -V, --version         Display this application version
       --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output